mlr-org/mlr3hyperband/README.md

 remotes::install_github("mlr-org/mlr3hyperband")
 ```

-## Using Hyperband in mlr3

-Hyperband is a budget oriented procedure putting more ressources on more promising configurations, increasing tuning efficiency as a consequence.
-For this, several brackets are constructed with different starting configurations in each.
-Each bracket has a different amount of stages depending with a different starting budget -- in general the more stages the lower the budget at first.
-Once a stage of a bracket is evaluated, the best `1/eta` configurations are kept, while the rest is discarded.
-The remaining configurations are then transfered to the next bracket stage, where training is continued with an increase of the budget by the factor of `eta`.
-This continuous iteratively for every bracket stage until the upper limit of the budget is reached.
-In the end, and aggregated over all brackets, we have a lot of evaluated configurations with only a small handful being trained on the upper limit of the budget.
-This safes a lot of training time on configurations, that look unpromising on a low budget, as they are skipped for further evaluation.
-There are currently two ways to identify the budget during tuning.
-One is by using the size of the training set as the budget, with the full set as the maximum budget:
+## Quickstart

+If you are already familiar with `mlr3tuning`, then the only change compared to other tuners is to give a numeric hyperparameter a `"budget"` tag.
+Afterwards, you can handle hyperband like all other tuners:

 ```
 library(mlr3hyperband)
-set.seed(123)

-# define hyperparameter for tuning with hyperband
+# give a hyperparameter the "budget" tag
 params = list(
-  ParamDbl$new("cp", lower = 0.001, upper = 0.1),
+  ParamInt$new("nrounds", lower = 1, upper = 16, tags = "budget"),
-  ParamInt$new("minsplit", lower = 1, upper = 10)
+  ParamDbl$new("eta",     lower = 0, upper = 1),
+  ParamFct$new("booster", levels = c("gbtree", "gblinear", "dart"))
 )

-# initialize TuningInstance as usual
-inst = TuningInstance$new(
-  task = tsk("iris"),
-  learner = lrn("classif.rpart"),
-  resampling = rsmp("holdout"),
-  measures = msr("classif.ce"),
-  ParamSet$new(params),
-  term("evals", n_evals = 100000L) # hyperband stops on its own
-)
+#inst = ... here goes the usual mlr3tuning TuningInstance constructor

-# initialize Hyperband Tuner and tune
+# initialize hyperband tuner
-tuner = TunerHyperband$new(eta = 2L, use_subsampling = TRUE)
+tuner = TunerHyperband$new(eta = 2L)
-result = tuner$tune(inst)

-# view results
-instance$archive()[, c("cp", "minsplit", "classif.ce")]
+# tune the previously defined TuningInstance
+#tuner$tune(inst)
 ```

-While the other way is by explicitly specifying which learner's hyperparameter is the budget (here, we use XGBoost with `nrounds` as budget parameter):
+For the full working example, please check out the `Examples` section below.

+## Using Hyperband in mlr3

+Hyperband is a budget oriented-procedure, weeding out suboptimally performing configurations early on during their training process, increasing tuning efficiency as a consequence.
+For this, several brackets are constructed with an associated set of configurations for each bracket.
+These configuration are initialized by stochastic, often uniform, sampling.
+Each bracket is divided into multiple stages, and configurations are evaluated for a increasing budget in each stage.
+Note that currently all configurations are trained completely from the beginning, so no online updates of models.

+Different brackets are initialized with different number of configurations, and different budget sizes.

+To identify the budget for evaluating hyperband, the user has to specify explicitly which hyperparameter of the learner influences the budget by tagging a single hyperparameter in the [paradox::ParamSet] with `"budget"`.
+An alternative approach using subsampling and pipelines is described below.

+## Examples

+Originally, hyperband was created with a "natural" fidelity parameter of the learner as the budget parameter, like `nrounds` of the XGBoost learner:

 ```
+library(mlr3hyperband)
 library(mlr3learners)
 set.seed(123)